-The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 mandated the Securities and Exchange Commission ("SEC") to establish the Municipal Advisor Rules (the "MA Rules") which were finalized in September of 2013 and became effective July 1, 2014.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 mandated the Securities and Exchange Commission to establish the Municipal Advisor Rules (the "MA Rules") which were finalized in September of 2013 and became effective July 1, 2014.
 Under the MA Rules, any person that provides certain advice to the City with respect to the issuance of bonds or municipal financial projects (including investment strategies involving the investment of bond proceeds) is, absent an exemption under the MA Rules, deemed to be a "municipal advisor."
 Any person that is a municipal advisor under the MA Rules is subject to a fiduciary duty to the City and would be precluded from acting as an underwriter for bonds issued by the City.
-The City receives deal ideas, analysis, suggestions, and related services for bond issues from underwriter banks that may be considered "advice" for purposes of the MA Rules. -So that the City may continue to receive this type of advice from underwriters/banks, the Chief Financial Officer/Director of Finance may provide whatever communications to an underwriter/bank the Chief Financial Officer/Director of Finance determines to be necessary to establish an exemption under the MA Rules so that those underwriters/banks are not considered a "municipal advisor" for purposes of the MA Rules. -On September 23, 2016, the Chief Financial Officer/Director of Finance filed an Independent Registered Municipal Advisor (IRMA) Certificate with the MAC to be made available to underwriters/banks desiring to communicate with the City.
-The IRMA Certificate was revised and re-filed with the MAC on September 23, 2016.
-The Certificate is also available on the City's website.
+The City receives deal ideas, analysis, suggestions and related services for bond issues from underwriter banks that may be considered "advice" for purposes of the MA Rules.
+So that the City may continue to receive this type of advice from underwriters/banks, the Director of Finance may provide whatever communications to an underwriter/bank the Director of Finance determines to be necessary to establish an exemption under the MA Rules so that those underwriters/banks are not considered a "municipal advisor" for purposes of the MA Rules.
+On June 29, 2015, the Director of Finance filed an Independent Registered Municipal Advisor (IRMA) Certificate with the Municipal Advisory Council of Texas (MAC) to be made available to underwriters/banks desiring to communicate with the City.
+The IRMA Certificate is also available on the City's website.